Yorko/mlcourse.ai/_sources/book/topic02/assignment02_analyzing_cardiovascular_desease_data.md

 **Question 1.6.
 (2 points).
 Choose the correct statements:**

 1. Median BMI in the sample is within boundaries of normal values.
-2. Women's BMI is on average higher then men's.
+2. Women's BMI is on average higher than men's.
 3. Healthy people have higher median BMI than ill people.
 4. In the segment of healthy and non-drinking men BMI is closer to the norm than in the segment of healthy and non-drinking women